Installing user written ado files on the research servers

 First, from within Stata you can issue the command “sysdir” to see the list of the system set directories, to which Stata points to by default.
 Included in the list of default settings are these entries:

-Note that the PLUS folder is the destination for downloaded ado files.
+The PLUS folder is the destination for downloaded ado files.
 The PERSONAL folder is intended for ado files written by the user.
-CISER Research Computing users do not have permission to write to the C:\ drive so there are several options: For commonly used, Stata supported, downloadable ado files — users may also request that CISER staff install those on the C:\ drive.
-If you need to use an ado file during off hours you can install it yourself by redirecting the PLUS folder to your home directory (as shown below).
+CISER Research Computing users do not have permission to write to the C:\ drive so there are other options: If you need to use an ado file during off hours you can install it yourself by redirecting the PLUS folder to your home directory (as shown below).
 To install user written ado files (anytime) you’ll need to use the “sysdir set” commands (case is important) to redirect the PERSONAL folder as shown below:

 sysdir set PLUS “U:\folder”